What is text to speech?

 |Easy-to-use self-service for creating a natural brand voice, with limited access for responsible use.
 Create an Azure account and Speech service subscription (with the S0 tier), and apply to use the custom neural feature.
 After you're granted access, visit the Speech Studio portal and select Custom voice to get started.
 Check the pricing details.

 More about neural text to speech features

-The text to speech feature of the Speech service on Azure has been fully upgraded to the neural text to speech engine.
-This engine uses deep neural networks to make the voices of computers nearly indistinguishable from the recordings of people.
+Text to speech uses deep neural networks to make the voices of computers nearly indistinguishable from the recordings of people.
 With the clear articulation of words, neural text to speech significantly reduces listening fatigue when users interact with AI systems.

 Here's more information about neural text to speech features in the Speech service, and how they overcome the limits of traditional text to speech systems:

 Asynchronous synthesis of long audio: Use the batch synthesis API (Preview) to asynchronously synthesize text to speech files longer than 10 minutes (for example, audio books or lectures).
 Unlike synthesis performed via the Speech SDK or Speech to text REST API, responses aren't returned in real-time.
 The expectation is that requests are sent asynchronously, responses are polled for, and synthesized audio is downloaded when the service makes it available.